Porsche Club of America (PCA) - Potomac Region

 How do I cancel?

 Go to the Event Registration page and click the cancel button and update your registration.
-This will automatically change your status to cancelled and zero out the fee for the event.
+This will automatically change your status to canceled and zero out the fee for the event.
 If you can't cancel online, you must notify the Registrar by email prior to the cancellation date.
-The Registrar will base his decision on whether or not you are billed for the event by the date on your email.
+The Registrar will base the decision on whether or not you are billed for the event prior to the timestamp of your email request.

-If there are exigent circumstances regarding your cancellation, you can contact the Registrar or Cashier by email and request a refund.
+If there are exigent circumstances regarding your cancellation, you can contact the Registrar by email and request a refund.
 These requests will be addressed on a case-by-case basis by the DE Chairs.
-Generally, we don't agree to refunds.
+Generally, the Club does not provide refunds for late cancellations.

 Very Late Registration